CAD Design for Analysis

 Repairing the Geometry Manually or Automatically

 You can always perform geometry repair when importing a CAD design into the Design Module — even by default.

 Defeaturing Models to Augment Better Meshing and Simulations

-The Design Module contains tools for identifying and defeaturing by removing certain features, such as spikes, holes, slivers, short edges, and small faces, for example.
-Like the repair operations, these features can be identified and removed in your CAD tool, or by the Design Module, manually or automatically.
+The Design Module contains tools for defeaturing by identifying and removing certain features, such as spikes, holes, slivers, short edges, and small faces, for example.
+Other defeaturing tools allow you to fill in grooves, cap faces, and remove fillets.

 Virtual Operations Concentrate Simulations to Regions that Matter

 Virtual geometry operations are a useful tool within COMSOL Multiphysics® that provides better meshing analysis solutions.
 This is done through instructing your meshing tool to ignore selected entities and features, thereby avoiding concentrating meshing in these regions — the meshing is taking place on a virtual geometry.